 Where the Locals go in Cologne

-The capital of the German state North Rhine-Westphalia and the largest city on the Rhine, Cologne seems to have it all, including a convenient location: Brussels, Amsterdam, Luxembourg and Paris are all four hours by train, so it’s worth dropping by for a visit to see and experience all the city has to offer: from the famous cathedral and the Rhine promenades to the ubiquitous 0.2L Kölsch beer glasses (and the unusual serving habits!) and its famously hospitable & warm residents.
+The largest city on the Rhine, Cologne seems to have it all, including a convenient location: Brussels, Amsterdam, Luxembourg and Paris are all four hours by train, so it’s worth dropping by for a visit to see and experience all the city has to offer: from the famous cathedral and the Rhine promenades to the ubiquitous 0.2L Kölsch beer glasses (and the unusual serving habits!) and its famously hospitable & warm residents.
 Follow these tips by Cologne locals and get a taste of why some call Cologne Italy’s northernmost city!

 Neighborhood gathering point

 Cologne has plenty of beer gardens and outdoor drinking locations, but this one’s local Marcel’s favorite.
 Leafy Rathenauplatz is mainly used as a neighborhood park and meeting point, and even when it gets crowded in summer (it’s a popular public viewing spot for international football events), it never feels hectic or unpleasant.
 That’s mainly because the community takes care of it itself — they operate the beer garden and there’s even a book-swap shelf and a boules field.
 Get a snack from one of the surrounding shops & restaurants and have a seat on a bench or on the grass!